Apply for Graduate Program

 Welcome to the Graduate Program in the Department of Biological Sciences, University of Arkansas!

-To apply to our program you must complete a Graduate School Application form and a Department of Biological Sciences Application form.
+To apply to our program you must complete a Graduate School Application form.
 For more information regarding our program including faculty, please scan through our website.

 Degrees conferred: M.S., Ph.D.